F5EMEA/oltra/use-cases/app-protect/complete/README.md

-# NAP Demo

-In this example we deploy the NGINX Plus Ingress Controller with [NGINX App Protect](https://www.nginx.com/products/nginx-app-protect/) and we will create different types of violations and review their logs.
-The violations are:

-Working with Signatures
-- Enabling Signature-Sets
-- Creating your own Signature-Sets
-- Modifying the policy

-HTTP Compliance

-Evasion Techniques

-Working File Types

-Working with Cookies

-Working with Headers

-Working with parameters
+# Protecting against multiple attack types

+In this section we will configure **NGINX App Protect** for different type of attacks.
+For these type of attacks we will enable Blocking mode but also review the logs on the Grafana Dashboard and create exceptions assuming the attack was a *False Positive*.
+The attack types include the following:

-- Enabling Signature
+- Attack Signatures
-- Different types of Signature-based
 - HTTP Compliance
-- Evasion technique
+- Evasion Techniques
-- File type extension
+- Illegal File Types
-- Cookie name
+- Malformed Cookies
-- Cookie va
+- Illegal parameters

 ### Pre-requisites
 Deploy an application and apply the Base WAF policy to protect it.

-## Step 1 - Create multiple Ingress and VS CRDs
-Change the working directory to `nap`.
+Change the working directory to `app-protect/complete`.
 ```
-cd ~/oltra/use-cases/nap/
+cd ~/oltra/use-cases/app-protect/complete
 ```

 Deploy apps `coffee`, `tea` and `www` that are configured on `apps.yml`